The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Abstract

 \subsection{Concept}

-In this section, we explain the designing and the training process of a deep neural network for our edge-FBG shape sensor.
-The \SI{30}{\cm} long edge-FBG fiber sensor used in this paper features five sensing planes that are \SI{5}{\cm} apart.
-Each sensing plane consists of three FBGs inscribed $\sim$\,\SI{2}{\micro\m} away from the fiber's axis, on the core's top, left, and right side (see the cross-section view in Figure~\ref{fig:mode_field}).
+In this section, we explain the designing and training process of a deep neural network for our eFBG shape sensor.
+The \SI{30}{\cm} long eFBG fiber sensor used in this work features five sensing planes separated by \SI{5}{\cm} from each other.
+At each sensing plane, three off-axis FBGs are inscribed at a radial distance of $\sim$\,\SI{2}{\micro\m} to the top, left, and right side of the fiber's core.

-The dataset used for developing the deep learning-based model is collected using a similar setup reported in our previous work~\cite{manavi2021using}.
-We use three normalized consecutively measured spectral scans with 190 wavelength elements from \SI{800}{\nm} to \SI{890}{\nm} as the input data to our deep learning model.
-The target data are the relative coordinates of the 20 measured discrete points over the sensor's length.
-The total number of samples in this dataset, collected in 30\,min, is roughly 58000.
-To evaluate the predictive performance of the trained model in an unbalanced way, the samples are first shuffled and then split into Train-Validation-Test subsets: 80$\%$ for training, 10$\%$ for validating, and 10$\%$ for testing.
-We refer to this testing data set as $Test_1$ in the remainder of this paper.
-The second set of data ($Test_2$) with a size of $\sim$\,5800 samples is recorded separately to evaluate the performance of the trained model at unseen shapes from a continuous movement.
-We also collected 320 samples, as $Test_3$, when only certain sensor areas are bent (see Methods section for more detail).
+The dataset used for developing the deep-learning-based model is collected using a similar setup reported in our previous work~\cite{manavi2021using} (see Methods for more details).
+We use three normalized, consecutively measured spectral scans as input data to the proposed DL model.
+Each scan is recorded from \SIrange{800}{890}{\nm} comprising 190 wavelength components.
+The target data are the relative coordinates of 20 discrete points (reflective markers of the tracking system) measured over the length of the shape sensor (see Ref.~\cite{manavi2022usingarxive} for more detail on data preprocessing).
+For this dataset, around 58000 samples are collected during 30\,mintues of random movement of the fiber sensor.
+To evaluate the predictive performance of the trained model in an unbiased way, samples are first shuffled and then split into Train-Validation-Test subsets: 80$\%$ for training, 10$\%$ for validating, and 10$\%$ for testing.
+We refer to this testing data set as $Test_1$ for the remainder of this paper.
+The second set of data ($Test_2$) with a size of $\sim$\,5800 samples is recorded separately to evaluate the performance of the trained model for unseen shapes from a continuous movement.
+We also collected 320 samples, as $Test_3$, when only certain sensor regions are bent (see Methods for more detail).

-A deep learning model needs an especially designed network architecture to extract essential features from the sensor's spectra and to predict its corresponding shape.
-To do so, we ran an optimization algorithm similar to the Hyperband optimizer~\cite{li2017hyperband} to search for the best set of model hyperparameters that are essential parameters whose values can not be estimated from the data during training (\textit{e.g.}, training learning rate).
-Figure~\ref{fig:architecture} shows the architecture of the best performing configuration after hyperparameter tuning.
+A DL model needs a specially designed network architecture to extract essential features from the sensor's spectra and to predict its corresponding shape.
+To do so, we ran an optimization algorithm similar to the Hyperband optimizer~\cite{li2017hyperband}.
+This optimization algorithm looks for the best set of essential parameters, such as number of layers, whose values can not be estimated from the data during training (also known as hyperparameters).
+Figure~\ref{fig:architecture} shows the architecture of the best-performing configuration after hyperparameter tuning.